EU-Mercosur Association Agreement

 Background and state of play

 The FTA would eliminate customs duties on 91% of EU goods exports to Mercosur.
-Mercosur would remove high import duties on industrial products from the EU such as cars, car parts, machinery, chemicals, clothing, pharmaceuticals, leather shoes, and textiles.
-Import duties on EU food and drink exports such as wine, chocolate, whiskey and other spirits, biscuits, canned peaches and soft drinks would be eliminated progressively.
-The FTA would also protect about 350 of the EU's geographical indications (GIs) on the Mercosur market.
-Moreover, the Mercosur countries would open their government procurement market to EU companies.
-The EU would remove import duties on 92% of Mercosur goods exported to the EU.
-For sensitive agricultural goods limited tariff rate quotas (TRQs), in-quota duties and long staging periods as well as a safeguard instrument have been incorporated.
-The FTA would contain a chapter on sanitary and phytosanitary measures, trade and sustainable development, bilateral safeguards, e-commerce, small and medium-sized enterprises, dispute settlement, and others.
+Mercosur would remove gradually high import duties on industrial products from the EU such as cars, car parts, machinery, chemicals, etc. Import duties on EU agri-food exports such as wine, spirits, soft drinks, chocolate etc. would be eliminated progressively.
+The EU would remove import duties on 92% of Mercosur exports to the EU.
+However, for sensitive agricultural goods limited tariff rate quotas (TRQs), in-quota duties and long staging periods as well as bilateral safeguards were incorporated.
+According to a 2024 European Commission cumulative impact assessment, EU agricultural subsectors would be affected to different degrees by the envisaged opening of the EU market for Mercosur agricultural imports.
+The FTA would also protect more than 350 of the EU's geographical indications (GIs) on the Mercosur market.

 Position of the European Parliament